 Why should I choose this course?

-- You will be able to teach in a primary and early years environment for four days a week, continuing to build on your practical teaching experience.
+- Training in a primary and early years environment four days a week

 Teaching is carried out by appropriately qualified and experienced lecturers one day per week.
 You will be taught amongst a small group with weekly tutorials available.
 In addition to your four days a week in school we offer visits to outside venues which are arranged each year, as part of the university based programme.
 UCB Online provides a 24 hour access to learning and support material.